How to Make Homemade Burgers

 FIVE.
 Make uniform patties using a burger press.
 After removing, score meat and put a small well in the center.
 This prevents your hamburgers from shrinking up, become bloated in the center and looking like a UFO.

 SIX.
 Save the salt for last.
 Salt will enhance flavor, but it will also dry out your meat.
 If you are merely seasoning plain meat, wait and season right before you put it on the grill.
-You can also add salt after the cooking process.
-I like using a pink Himalayan or Black Salt for a crunchy and impactful finish.

 SEVEN.
 Freeze patties for 30 minutes before putting on the grill.
 This will help the meat congeal and hold together through the cooking process.